stevenaeola/gitpitch/prog/js_objects/PITCHME.md

 Each property is named (with a key) and has a value

-In Javascript Object Notation (JSON) we can write
+In object literal notation (like JavaScript Object Notation (JSON)) we can write

 ```
 let ball = {x: 200, y: 300, radius: 50};